onflow/flow/roadmap/state_sync_protocol/state-sync-protocol.md

 Each Verification node is only responsible for a subset of the Chunks within a block.
 Therefore, instead of generating a single Execution Data per block, Execution nodes would instead need to generate an Execution Data and root CID for each individual Chunk and include all of these root CIDs in the Execution Result.
 Once Verification nodes have the [Chunk Data Pack](https://github.com/onflow/flow-go/blob/e73e19a87860f470053b6a8b624d3dcd43ad23bf/model/flow/chunk.go#L40), they can recompute the Execution Data and root CID for a Chunk and check that it is correct.

-## Requirements and Rewards
+## Requirements

-The Access node goes from being an optional node serving as a proxy, to being a relayer of execution state information.
-It should correspondingly offer SLAs on state re-transmissions and get rewarded for it.
+The Access node goes from being an optional node serving as a proxy, to being a relayer of execution state.
+As a result, the hardware requirements change significantly.

 ### Memory / Storage Estimate